 Email: [firstname]2[lastname]@gmail.com

 High-dimensional GeometrySeveral data science tasks involve solving geometric problems over datapoints embedded in high-dimensional spaces.
 However, the fastest known algorithms for many such problems often run in time exponential in the dimension, reflecting the so-called curse of dimensionality.
 For instance, computing Optimal Transport or Earth Mover’s Distance (EMD) typically requires time quadratic in the input size or exponential in the dimension.
-To address this, my coauthors and I developed a sub-quadratic time approximation scheme for EMD [BR24] [BCJW25].
+To address this, my coauthors and I developed sub-quadratic time approximation schemes for EMD [BR24] [BCJW25].